 Hover to see current Blog section

-in order to make the design more cohesive I brought back to 2px stroke width around this section.
+The background contrast was too high.
+To create less user attention I decreased opacity. in order to make the design more cohesive I brought back to 2px stroke width around this section.